Admitted Transfer Students

 Apply for Financial Aid

 Your first step is completing the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is available beginning October 1 and we encourage you to complete it by November 15 for full consideration.
 However, for best consideration for all types of aid, we recommend filing as soon as possible after October 1.
-Financial aid offer letters will be sent during the month of April if the FAFSA and all requested documents have been submitted.
+Financial aid offer letters will be sent during the month of April for summer/fall students and the month of October for spring students if the FAFSA and all requested documents have been submitted.

 You will receive an invitation that explains how to schedule an appointment with your advisor.

 Need to Take a Math Placement Assessment?

 Your Illinois State academic advisor will help you determine whether you need to take the assessment.
 Before you register for a math class at Illinois State, you must either take the ALEKS Math Placement Assessment or complete an appropriate prerequisite course with a grade of C or better.

 Submit a Housing and Meal Plan Contract

 If you are transferring to the University within two years of high school graduation, you must live on campus.
-You should complete your Housing contract as early as possible for the best room selection.
+You should complete your Housing contract as early as possible for an opportunity to select your room and roommate.

 Students living on campus must purchase a meal plan.
 Meal plans are optional for off-campus students.